 Alertra was envisioned as a complete turnkey alarm system.
 In the event of a fire, custom smoke detectors transmit signals to a wrist-worn alarm equipped with flashing lights and vibration motors.
 The wearable devices are the size of an Apple Watch.

 “It reduces risk for everyone,” said student Dhruv Raghuraman.
-“It gets people out of the buildings and it’s safer for firefighters because it keeps them from going into a fire to rescue anyone inside.”
+“Alertra gets people out of the buildings, and that makes it safer for firefighters because they don’t have to go into a fire to rescue anyone inside.”